kevinslin/seed-xkcd/vault/xkcd.a-new-captcha-approach.md

   license: Creative Commons 2.5
 ---
 ![They'd use that Futurama episode with Fry's dog, but even spambots cry at that.](https://imgs.xkcd.com/comics/a_new_captcha_approach.png)
+> "A New CAPTCHA Approach", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 To complete your web registration, please prove that you're human: